dwpr/Wordpress-Sentiment/README.md

 - extract RestAPI_python.zip
 - run on pyhton with this script "python app.py" in your extract folder
 - if error.
 There are no modules needed such as literature, flask etc., install first ex: pip install flask
+- if other error such as python version maybe you can edit some code to your oython version, cause in this code i'm still use python 2.7

 2. Wordpress
 - install the plugin with wordpress (open TAnalyzer.zip)
 - enable plugin (after restAPII running)
-- if want to use my data please comment import my database.db / my database.sql with phmyadmin
+- if want to use my data comment, please import my database.db / my database.sql with phmyadmin
+- the base plugin here is hercules sentiment analyzer, i just edit little bit for showing sentiment from my python restAPI. this Hercules Sentiment analyzer is cool plugin :D

 Congratulation \ (^ o ^) /
 <br>